prayash106/APEC_8601/README.md

 - Watersheds - extract watershed map for youe respective area of interest.
 - Biophysical table

-A thing to note here is ti be careful for aligning each of these inputs in same projection.
+A thing to note here is to be careful for aligning each of these inputs in same projection.
 In my case, I re-projected each of them into World_Robinson before feeding them to InVest.

 The ouputs generated from this model are:
  - watershed_results_ndr - vector containing aggregrated nutrient model results per wateshed